 - Since programs specifically in music videos are hard to find, students may want to look into taking special workshops that focus on music videos to supplement their degree program coursework or look for programs that allow them to meet some project requirements by making music videos.

-- Program focus is important as it allows the student to focus on the various aspects of filmmaking that are applicable to music videos, such as directing, cinematography and learning to work closely with actors.
+- Selecting the right program focus is important as it allows the student to focus on the various aspects of filmmaking that are applicable to music videos, such as directing, cinematography and learning to work closely with actors.

 - Experience with up-to-date technologies may help a student's career prospects after graduation, so students should seek schools that have the latest equipment.